“Have you seen the old Johnston’s home?” asked Jessica, walking down the street on a warm summer day.

 “You can’t!” exclaimed Simon, still enraged.

-“Come on Maggie,” said Jessica, hear turning into concern for her friend.
+“Come on Maggie,” said Jessica, fear turning into concern for her friend.
 “I think it is best that we leave.”

 Jessica and Maggie both left and they heard Simon slam his front door.